-Prior to his post in Modesto, he spent his time calling baseball for the Kane County Cougars (Midwest League), Lansing Lugnuts (Midwest League), the Gary SouthShore RailCats (American Association) and Green Bay Bullfrogs (Northwoods League).
+Prior to his post in Modesto, he spent his time calling baseball for the Kane County Cougars (Midwest League), Lansing Lugnuts (Midwest League), Gary SouthShore RailCats (American Association) and Green Bay Bullfrogs (Northwoods League).
 Additional television credits include basketball and baseball for the Big Ten Network and Horizon League conference championships in baseball and softball for the Horizon League Network.

 A native of Chicago, Keaton earned his Bachelor’s Degree in Sports Media from Valparaiso University.
 As a student, Keaton broadcast Valparaiso men’s and women’s basketball, football, volleyball, baseball, softball and soccer while serving as Sports Director at WVUR-FM, working as a beat writer for the weekly newspaper The Torch, and co-founding VUTV, the student-run campus television station.

-Prior to his post in Modesto, he spent his time calling baseball for the Kane County Cougars (Midwest League), Lansing Lugnuts (Midwest League), the Gary SouthShore RailCats (American Association) and Green Bay Bullfrogs (Northwoods League).
+Prior to his post in Modesto, he spent his time calling baseball for the Kane County Cougars (Midwest League), Lansing Lugnuts (Midwest League), Gary SouthShore RailCats (American Association) and Green Bay Bullfrogs (Northwoods League).
 Additional television credits include basketball and baseball for the Big Ten Network and Horizon League conference championships in baseball and softball for the Horizon League Network.

 A native of Chicago, Keaton earned his Bachelor’s Degree in Sports Media from Valparaiso University.
 As a student, Keaton broadcast Valparaiso men’s and women’s basketball, football, volleyball, baseball, softball and soccer while serving as Sports Director at WVUR-FM, working as a beat writer for the weekly newspaper The Torch, and co-founding VUTV, the student-run campus television station.